GoogleCloudPlatform/gcp-service-broker/docs/use.md

  * `dataset_id` _string_ - The name of the BigQuery dataset.

 ## Plans

+The following plans are built-in to the GCP Service Broker and may be overriden or disabled by the broker administrator.

   * **default**: BigQuery default plan.
 Plan ID: `10ff4e72-6e84-44eb-851f-bdb38a791914`.